 Golden Nugget opened the doors to its temporary sportsbook this past month after moving the poker room to a different part of the property to make way for a sports betting space.

-But as promised, The Sportsbook opened in its new and permanent space on Aug.
+But as promised, the sportsbook opened in its new and permanent space Aug.
 31 complete with nine self-service kiosks and lounge areas.